 If you’re only there for the Xenomorphs, Alien: Covenant will satisfy.
 Otherwise …

-While on route to Origae-6, the colony ship Covenant is damaged by a neutrino shockwave, forcing the crew to awake from stasis.
-Subsequently, the crew receives a human transmission from a nearby habitable planet, and on investigating, learns of the ultimate fate of Dr. Elizabeth Shaw from the Prometheus mission years ago.
+While on route to Origae-6, the colony ship Covenant is damaged by a neutrino shockwave, forcing the crew to wake from stasis.
+Subsequently, the crew receives a human transmission from a nearby habitable planet, and on investigating, learns the ultimate fate of Dr. Elizabeth Shaw from the Prometheus mission years ago.

 Aliens (1986) then continued this formula with the introduction of a new motif, that of motherhood.
-The famous slugfest at the end of Aliens wasn’t just one bitch against another.
+Based on what I read, the famous slugfest at the end of Aliens wasn’t just one bitch against another.
 It was a desperate mother against a furious one.
 Both, metaphorically, embodied so much more than just survival.

-Which, to put it in another way, translates to a slew of potent possibilities for future sequels.
-There were many attempts, including one curious crossover.
-In the late 2000s, Ridley Scott and company decided not to go forward, but backward.
+These, from a production point of view, then set in place a slew of potent possibilities for future sequels.
+There were indeed many attempts thereafter, including one curious crossover.
+And then In the late 2000s, Ridley Scott and company decided not to go forward, but backward.

 Check out my other snappy movie reviews!